 The Management by Exception Equation

-To summarize all of the previous information:
+To summarise all of the previous information:

 - More supply and demand volatility = more logistics exceptions